vmware/node-replication/README.md

 ### Stack cost [[src](benches/stack.rs)]

-A benchmark that evaluates the COST (overhead of added synchronization) by comparing a node-replicated stack against single-threaded stack (without a log/replica).
+Includes a benchmark that evaluates the COST (overhead of added synchronization) by comparing a node-replicated stack against a single-threaded stack (without a log/replica).
+Furthermore it includes a second benchmark that evaluates the scalability of the stack by running benchmarks with increasing amounts of threads.
-The benchmark reports throughput in ops/s.

 To run this benchmark execute:
 `RUST_TEST_THREADS=1 cargo bench --bench stack`

 ### Synthetic data-structure [[src](benches/synthetic.rs)]

-A benchmark that evaluates the performance of the NR library by using a configurable cache-model for the data-structure that gets replicated.
+A benchmark to evaluates the performance of the NR library by using a configurable cache-model and access-pattern for an abstract data-structure that gets replicated.

+Again the code contains two sets of benchmarks to (a) compare the COST (overhead of added synchronization) and (b) the scalability of the synthetic data-structure.
+All benchmarks report throughput in ops/s.

 `RUST_TEST_THREADS=1 cargo bench --bench synthetic`